Sal Sunseri

-Sal Sunseri (born August 1, 1959) is an American college and professional football coach who most recently served as the defensive tackles coach for the University of Colorado of the Pac-12 Conference.
+Salvatore Howard Sunseri (born August 1, 1959) is an American college and professional football coach who most recently served as the defensive tackles coach for the University of Colorado of the Pac-12 Conference.
 Sunseri played college football for the University of Pittsburgh, where he was an All-American linebacker.
 Sunseri produced at least one Pro Bowl player in four of five seasons as NFL defensive line coach, highlighted by Julius Peppers's three consecutive trips to Hawaii from 2004 to 2006.

 Playing career

 Sunseri attended the University of Pittsburgh, where he played for the Pittsburgh Panthers football team from 1978 to 1981.
 After beginning his career as a walk-on, Sunseri was a three-year starter and anchored a defense that led the NCAA in total defense in both 1980 and 1981.
 During his senior year, he was named a team captain and a consensus first-team All-American.

-After graduating, he was selected by the Pittsburgh Steelers in the 1982 NFL draft; however, he suffered a career ending knee injury during training camp and was given an injury settlement and released from the team.
+After graduating, he was selected by the Pittsburgh Steelers in the tenth round of t he 1982 NFL draft; however, he suffered a career ending knee injury during training camp and was given an injury settlement and released from the team.